Length of the walkway

 Wildlife and native trees you can see on this walk

-You will see other bird species en route, including the sparrow, blackbird, the thrush and rock pigeons in the parks.
+You will see other bird species including the sparrow, blackbird, thrush, and rock pigeons in the parks.